 Strange taste in the mouth

 People often face the problem of a strange or abnormal taste in the mouth.
 Initially, one might think it’s the food you have been eating, but if this persists the individual experiences an alteration of taste – a strange or abnormal taste in the mouth can be caused by different things.
 These might include a common cold or even abnormal taste buds.
 It can also be more serious: numerous conditions or diseases can cause a strange taste in the mouth.
-Let us discuss some them.
+Let us discuss some them and know various Dental Health Care Tips.

 Some people experience a chalky taste in the mouth.
 It feels as if they may have eaten a chalk or chewed an antacid.
 This taste also makes the individual’s mouth dry and makes them feel thirsty.
 The person experiencing this chalky taste should concentrate and think what he or she has eaten recently?
 Did he or she take any medication which might have caused the problem?
-The main factors which can lead to such a taste in the mouth include:
+According to our Knowledge Base Dental Directory the main factors which can lead to such a taste in the mouth include:

 - certain medications such as magnesium supplements, vitamin supplements, antihistamines, etc